ChristianOrr/feature-attribution-methods-jax/README.md

 ### Integrated Gradients

-Saliency map is extracted by taking the integral of multiple input image gradients at different scales.
-The scales are extracted by linearly increasing the pixel values for the images).
+The saliency map is extracted by taking the integral of multiple input image gradients at different scales.
+The scales are extracted by linearly increasing the pixel values from the input image.

 #### Requirements:
  - Classification Model: Any continuously differentiable model.